Skip to Main Content

 The NSF's Dissemination and Sharing of Research Results site provides links to guidelines on addressing data management plans.
 "If guidance specific to the program is not provided, then the requirements established in Grant Proposal Guide, Chapter II.C.2.j apply."

-NSF states that, "if a specific program solicitation provides guidance on preparation of data management plans, such guidance must be followed".
+NSF states that, "if a specific program solicitation provides guidance on the preparation of data management plans, such guidance must be followed".

 From Grants.gov application Guide,, Jan 18, 2011 (pdf):